Business owners have a lot on their plates.

 Owners of midsize or larger size businesses frequently combine term and permanent life insurance for themselves, employees, or shareholders.
 In this case, life insurance can help businesses develop unique tax strategies.

-Other benefits for larger businesses include safeguarding working capital and being able to reorganize after a big event, such as the death of the main shareholder.
+Other benefits for larger businesses include how they can preserve and create working capital using whole life insurance and being able to reorganize after a big event, such as the death of the main shareholder.

 Write Out a Specific Budget